ppeelman/workflow-setup-with-webpack/README.md

 Use the Emmet abbreviation html:5 in Visual studio code to get a boilerplate HTML5 setup

 `<div id="root"></div>` or `#root` (Emmet abbreviation)
-Within the body section, create a div with ID 'root' where are React application will be mounted to
+Within the body section, create a div with ID 'root' where the React application will be mounted to

 ```
 mkdir assets